• News

 Another confessed: "I'd be suspended bc this bladder weak af."

 And a final Instagram user advised: "Just get up and leave.
 Deal with the consequences later.
 Get your mom involved anyway and press the issue.
+If the school admin team wants to waste time dealing with it, let them."

-So, what's the actual number then which has prompted all this controversy?
+So, what's the actual number then, which has prompted all this controversy?

 Advert